BEING MY OWN BOSS

 Creating means that I need some sort of motivation (and not to be too judging towards myself and my work) but being here has no requirements.

-I can be here and be exactly who I am – both the mistrusting, depressed and fearful Mati and the joyful, creative and excited Mati.
+I can be here and be exactly who I am – both mistrusting, depressed and fearful and joyful, creative and excited.

 I like sharing both my creations, other’s creations, posting from my everyday life or thoughts about healing – I like that on these platforms there is no right way to be or do.